 9 Best Ecommerce Inventory Management Software [2026] 2026

 Managing inventory across one online store is straightforward.
 Managing it across Shopee, Amazon, Shopify, TikTok Shop, and a WooCommerce site simultaneously — while keeping stock counts accurate in real time — is where most sellers start losing money.
+(Single-platform sellers should start with platform-native tools: Shopify inventory management for Shopify stores, WooCommerce inventory management for WordPress stores, before layering in a multichannel tool.)

 The challenge is choosing from dozens of options that range from free tools for side-hustlers to $1,000+/month enterprise platforms built for global operations.
 This guide compares nine tools across the features that matter most to online sellers: multichannel sync speed, marketplace integrations, order processing, and total cost of ownership.